Cyberrebell/debian-nvidia-gaming-guide/README.md

 Solution: Reinstall the graphic driver.
 It must be rebuilt after x11 updates.

 ### There is an error on installing the graphic driver related to linux-headers
-You have to add the latest linux-headers to build the graphic driver successful
+Solution: You have to add the latest linux-headers to build the graphic driver successful
 ```
 apt-get install linux-headers-$(uname -r)
 ```